 “I said to them ‘you must stop this rough, dirty play’”.

 Press reaction the following day ranged from praise for the Italian fight back to some wondering if international matches should even be played.
-But England could claim, somewhat half-heartedly, to be unofficial ‘World champions’.
+But England could claim, somewhat half-heartedly, to be unofficial ‘World champions’ even though the Italian press called their own team’s effort a ‘triumphant failure’.

 Four years later in France, with the spectre of facism growing ever larger, Italy would repeat their World Cup win.
-The home nations were, of course, absent again and would not compete until Brazil in 1950 when England were put firmly in their place.
+The home nations were, of course, absent again and would not compete until Brazil in 1950 when England were put firmly in their place by the United States.

-The Battle of Highbury was clearly – and sadly – more than just a match.
+The Battle of Highbury was clearly – and sadly – more than just a football match.
 Much was put at stake on the outcome by the Italians and in particular, it seems, by Mussolini.
-It was one of those times when the question ‘is it only a game?’ could seriously be asked, and answered negatively.
+It was one of those times when the question ‘is it only a game?’ could seriously be asked, and unfortunately answered in the negative.